Artificial-Pancreas/iAPS/README.md

     - remove setupViewController extension
     - new settingsViewController

 - in PumpHistoryStorage
-    - remove a ismutable metho
+    - remove a ismutable method

 - Color and UIColor added and LoopUICOloPalette+Default

 In the different views :
 - In home view, add Bluetooth
 - in pump config model, change the PumpConfig.StateModel extension
 - add the bluetooth and correct new interfaces in settings pump views
 - change the view for settings max basal /bolus in pump
+- Improve the log message in MainStateModel + UserNotificationManager + Router

 In deviceDataManager :
 - add the management of the issue alert (lot of changes with the previous version in the alert management by LoopKit) - Send the alert to UNNotification (modify also)

 ## issues
 - unable to display all the screens when setup a new pump
-- choice of the insulin for the pump. impact ?
+- choice of the insulin for the pump.
-- unable to use truetime
+- unable to use truetime for NTP sync.
+Not yet used by Loop
-_ update ogm

-update